 Step 1: Select a domain.
 Websites must have unique addresses (i.e. domains), so you need to find one for your show or organization that is both available and well-suited to your group.
 It might be an exact match for your show or group, or some shortened or abbreviated version.
 For example, High School (non) Musical has the full title, www.highschoolnonmusical.com for its domain, whereas Thank You for Flushing My Head in the Toilet and other rarely used expressions is www.thankyouforflushing.com, a shorter version.
 But the Society for Directors and Choreographers is www.sdcweb.org, a mix of initials and the addition of "web," probably because www.sdc.org was already taken by an internet services company in New Mexico.
 One can register a domain on its own (there is an annual registration fee), but I recommend you read Step 2 and do these steps together.
 But if you want to do the domain registration on its own or perhaps register multiple domains and you want a reliable registrar for the extra ones, try GoDaddy.com.

 Step 2: Select your web host.
 If the domain name is a name on the mailbox, the hosting is the house that stands behind that mailbox.
 YouthPLAYS and the collection of sites I maintain (more than a half-dozen in all) are all hosted very reliably and have been for some time through Bluehost.
-We highly recommend them for their reliability, unlimited storage space, unlimited traffic, unlimited domain hosting and 24-7 phone support.
+We recommend them for their reliability, unlimited storage space, unlimited traffic, unlimited domain hosting and 24-7 phone support.
 At $6.95/month with a prepaid plan, they're a very good deal—especially since you can host as many domains as you want for that same price; you pay only the cost of domain registrations for each domain after the first one.
-(My additional domains are registered at GoDaddy, and that's worked out just fine.)
+(My additional domains are registered at GoDaddy and NameCheap, and those have worked out just fine.)

 Is there free hosting out there?
 Yes, there is.
 Your disk space and traffic will be limited, and some free hosting companies will place ads on your sites.
 Also, beware that with free, you often get what you pay for.
 We have no particular recommendations among the free hosting sites, as we haven't tried them.
 But if your budget is tight, or you have a simple, low traffic site, a free site could be worth exploring.

 Step 3: Design the Site.
 At this point, most hosting companies offer basic design software as part of their control panels.
 So if all you need is a simple site with basic information about your group (i.e. about us, upcoming shows, location, how to order tickets), that should suffice.
-If you need something more complicated—for example, a site on which you can purchase tickets—you'll likely need a web designer.
-Those can be expensive, though you may want to check out vWorker.com (formerly Rentacoder.com).
-It's a reputable company that I've used many, many times.
-If you want your site designed, you post a job, and then developers/designers (sometimes they're the same people) from all over the world submit their bids.
+If you need something more complicated—for example, a site on which you can purchase tickets—you'll likely need a web developer.
+Those can be expensive.
+There are also sites like Freelancer.com (formerly Rentacoder.com and VWorker.com).
+Here, you post a job, and then developers/designers (sometimes they're the same people) from all over the world submit their bids.
 All of them have ratings, very much like Ebay, and you can see what past clients have said about their work, look at portfolios, etc. When you choose a worker, your money is escrowed, and won't be released until the job is done to your satisfaction.
 However, be careful when using remote developers/designers, as ratings tend to be inflated, and you need to be very specific up front about what you want.
 Often, they may work only to the letter of your needs, which could end up requiring you to pay extra for what you really needed but didn't think to articulate at the beginning.

 Step 4: "Go Live."
-When everything is ready, you or your designer will make the site "live," so that the public can see it.
+When everything is ready, you or your developer will make the site "live," so that the public can see it.
 Keep in mind that it will take a few weeks for search engines to pick it up.
 Also, now that it's live, start looking for resource sites that list sites like yours.
-For example, Curtain Rising is a comprehensive listing of theatres worldwide.
-Why not get your company listed there?
+For example, is there a site that lists theatre companies (or whatever the relevant category is) in your area?